mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 ![](./images/stuff-demo-optimized.gif)

 And what would a rougelike dungeon be like without some sort of lighting effect?
-We're going to go with something easy to show off the dynamic maps API, but you could implement something fun like a [ray casting approach](https://www.redblobgames.com/articles/visibility/) on your own.
+We're going to go with something easy to show off the dynamic layer API, but you could implement something fun like a [ray casting approach](https://www.redblobgames.com/articles/visibility/) on your own.

-Unlike static maps, dynamic maps can have per tile effects like tint and alpha.
+Unlike static map layers, dynamic layers can have per tile effects like tint and alpha.
 We're going to take advantage of that by create a third tilemap layer which will just have blank, black tiles everywhere.
-They will start out completely opaque, but when a player enters a room, we'll make them transparent so that the player can see the room.
+They will start out completely opaque, but when a player enters a room, we'll make the tiles "above" the room transparent so that the player can see.
 When they leave a room, we'll "fog" the old room by making the black overlay semi-opaque.

 Inside of our scene's `create`, we'll start by creating a new tilemap layer filled with black tiles and handing it off to a yet-to-be-created new module: